kasra-hosseini/obspyDMT/README.rst

     $ obspyDMT --help

 As you can see, there are lots of available options (not necessarily required for your work) and it is difficult to explore them.
-However, you can look at the list of option groups by:
+An alternative to this is to list option groups by:

 ::